CiscoDevNet/terraform-provider-intersight/website/docs/r/kubernetes_node_group_profile.html.markdown

   + `selector`:(string)(Computed) An OData $filter expression which describes the REST resource to be referenced.
 This field maybe set instead of 'moid' by clients.1.
 If 'moid' is set this field is ignored.1.
 If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
 * `config_context`:(HashMap) - The configuration state and results of the last configuration operation.
 This complex property has following sub-properties:
   + `config_state`:(string)(Computed) Indicates a profile's configuration deploying state.
-Values -- Assigned, Not-assigned, Associated, Pending-changes, Validating, Configuring, Failed.
+Values -- Assigned, Not-assigned, Associated, Pending-changes, Out-of-sync, Validating, Configuring, Failed.
   + `control_action`:(string) System action to trigger the appropriate workflow.
 Values -- No_op, ConfigChange, Deploy, Unbind.
   + `error_state`:(string) Indicates a profile's error state.
 Values -- Validation-error (Static validation error), Pre-config-error (Runtime validation error), Config-error (Runtime configuration error).
   + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
   + `oper_state`:(string)(Computed) Combined state (configState, and operational state of the associated physical resource) to indicate the current state of the profile.
 Values -- n/a, Power-off, Pending-changes, Configuring, Ok, Failed.
-* `currentsize`:(int) Current number of nodes in this node group at any given point in time.
+* `currentsize`:(int)(Computed) Current number of nodes in this node group at any given point in time.
 * `description`:(string) Description of the profile.
 * `desiredsize`:(int) Desired number of nodes in this node group, same as minsize initially and is updated by the auto-scaler.
-* `infra_provider`:(HashMap) - A reference to a kubernetesInfrastructureProvider resource.When the $expand query parameter is specified, the referenced resource is returned inline.
+* `infra_provider`:(HashMap) - A reference to a kubernetesBaseInfrastructureProvider resource.When the $expand query parameter is specified, the referenced resource is returned inline.
 This complex property has following sub-properties:
   + `moid`:(string)(Computed) The Moid of the referenced REST resource.
   + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.